-The negotiations with Brazil were successfully finalised on 31 October 2017 by the initialling of the agreements amending the two Agreements between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports, and for holders of ordinary passports.
+The negotiations with Brazil were successfully finalised on 31 October 2017 by the initialling of the agreements amending the two Agreements between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of ordinary passports, and for holders of diplomatic, service and official passports.
 Both parties have agreed to adopt the new definition of 'short-stay', among other technical details (see further below), but all amendments are insignificant from the traveller's point of view.